coenbrummelhuis/WebAdvanced/tests/explanation/README.md

 ## Using the REST client

-To create new calls a new `.rest` or `.http` file has to e created.
+To create new calls a new `.selfTesting` or `.http` file has to e created.
 Which file extension you pick is not important.
 IntelliJ treats them the same.
-We will be storing them in `/tests/rest`.
+We will be storing them in `/tests/selfTesting`.
 Each file can contain multiple requests.
 Each request should be separated by `###`.
 This also functions as a comment so you can add additional documentation to a request.